ab1nash/TRKG-Miner/README.md

-# RTKG-Miner: Relaxed Temporal Knowledge Graph Miner
+# TRKG-Miner: Relaxed Temporal Knowledge Graph Miner

-RTKG-Miner is a framework for link forecasting on knowledge graphs.
+TRKG-Miner is a framework for link forecasting on knowledge graphs.
 It mines both cyclic and acyclic rules and uses them to predict links in the knowledge graph.

 Note that the task of link forecasting is quite different from link prediction.
 While many deep learning based approaches have worked successfully for the latter task, the former remains a challenging problem.
-RTKG-Miner is a rule-based approach that shows significant improvement over the state-of-the-art approaches for link forecasting.
+TRKG-Miner is a rule-based approach that shows significant improvement over the state-of-the-art approaches for link forecasting.

 ### Due credit to Liu et al. for their original implementation of TLogic.